Bayesian Learning with Wasserstein Barycenters: Bayesian learning in model space

-The next result, proved in Appendix \ref{subsec model_averages}, illustrates the fact that many Bayesian estimators, including the classic {\it model average estimator}, correspond to finding a so-called Fr\'echet mean or barycenter \cite{panaretos2017frechet} under a suitable metric/divergence on probability measures.
+\black{The general ``learning in model space'' approach relies on loss functions that compare directly distributions (instead of their parameters), and thus allows us to define selection criteria based on intrinsic features of the models.
+It also allows for a wider choice of model-selection criteria, which can account for geometric or information-theoretic properties of the models.} The next result illustrates the fact that many examples of Bayesian estimators or predictive posterior, including the classical {\it model average estimator}, correspond to finding an instance of {\it Fr\'echet mean} or barycenter \cite{frechet1948elements,panaretos2017frechet} under a suitable metric/divergence on probability measures.
+See Appendix \ref{subsec model_averages} for the proof.